vlc29/vlc29.github.io/xhtml5_1.md

 * Embed and object elements are fully XML-compliant
 * CSS supports **glass, XR, round, handheld**
 * Polyfill ensures compatibility on unsupported engines
+* Marquee is standard (supported in all major browsers)
 * Focus is on **readability and machine-friendliness**

 ---